mattzcarey/aws-comsum-gen-ai-workshop/instructions/2-system-prompt.md

 Things like language choice, format and writing style should be defined here.

-## a.
-Speak like a pirate
+## Speak like a pirate

 In `demo/prompts/system_prompt` you will find the system prompt.

-Modify the prompt so that your chatbot returns text in the style of a pirate.
+Modify the template (prompt) on line 3 so that your chatbot returns text in the style of a pirate.

 Now try get the model to impersonate William Shakespeare.

-## b.
-Randomise the welcome message
+## Randomise the welcome message

 The `demo/prompts/welcome_message` defines the welcome message.